 #2 - Pull-upsPull-ups are one of the most fundamental back movements, and quite possibly the best bodyweight exercise period.
 By using various grip widths you can target back width with a wider grip or back or thickness using a closer grip.

 Contrary to popular belief, pull-ups are actually a compound movement as they are engaging several different muscle groups simultaneously.
 Try warming up with pull-ups or even using them as a finisher to really kill your workout.

-#4 - Lat pulldownThe lat pulldown is a machine that simulates a pull-up but allows for excess force to overload the muscle by going above and beyond the typical body weight pull-ups.
+#4 - Lat pulldownThe lat pulldown is a machine that simulates a pull-up but allows for excessive force to overload the muscle by going above and beyond the typical bodyweight pull-ups.
 Many people are commonly seen performing this movement under less than optimal circumstances and involve too much deltoid and bicep in the exercise.

 Bonus Exercise - Rope pulldownsTo perform this exercise simply stand in a fashion similar to how you would perform a triceps rope pushdown.
 Keep the arms tight with the elbows curved slightly and pull back and down.